Getting Started with AI Coding Tools: A Student's Guide

 Programmers use a technique called "rubber duck debugging" — explaining your problem to an inanimate object forces you to think through it clearly.
 AI is a rubber duck that talks back.

-4. Ask "why" questions, not just "what" questions
+4. Answer "why" questions, not just "what" questions

 Advertisement